 Businesses are undergoing a digital revolution.
 The exponential growth of technology such as mobile payment systems, machine learning, satellite imagery and other innovations is transforming systems and processes and generating valuable information used to make better decisions.
 The challenge is bringing this technology into sustainable supply chain management, particularly the sourcing of the commodities we consume every day such as tea, coffee and cocoa.
-Daan de Vries, Chief Innovation & Technology at Rainforest Alliance, answers the question: How can digitization be put to best use by companies wanting to tackle critical issues in their supply chains such as climate change, deforestation, ecosystem degradation and rural poverty?
+Daan de Vries, Chief Innovation & Technology Officer at Rainforest Alliance, answers the question: How can digitization be put to best use by companies wanting to tackle critical issues in their supply chains such as climate change, deforestation, ecosystem degradation and rural poverty?

 I see three important shifts that are enabling practitioners to harness the power of data to better manage sustainable supply chains.

 Firstly, as sustainability becomes integrated into business practices, companies are demanding improved measurement of performance and return on investment through deeper insights into their supply chains.
 Digitization provides companies with the opportunity to build stakeholder trust by increasing the transparency of how they do business as well as enhancing their broader sustainability strategies.